obadoni2/-Book-_app/README.md

 Responsive design
 User authentication and profile management Accessibility features

 Tech Stack
 Frontend: HTML, CSS, JavaScript
 Backend: Python with Flask
 Database: SQLite
 ORM: SQLAlchemy

+License
+This project is licensed under the MIT License - see the LICENSE.md file for details.
+ YOU  are free to use it